Bundesliga

 Any Bayern stumble could prove costly as they navigate new terrain, particularly with old rivals Dortmund looking like their best selves again.

-BVB were 10th in the table at the halfway stage of 2024/25, leading to Nuri Şahin being sacked as head coach at the end of January.
+BVB were 10th in the table at the halfway stage of 2024/25, leading to Nuri Şahin's dismissal as head coach at the end of January.
 Niko Kovač took over a couple of weeks later but endured a rocky start that included four defeats in his first six Bundesliga games.

 Since then, however, it’s been an upward trend for the 53-year-old, who steered the Black-and-Yellows to 22 points from a possible 24 in the last eight matches of the campaign, while also beating Barcelona 3-1 in the second leg of their UEFA Champions League quarter-final tie.

-Furthermore, unlike in previous summers in which high-profile players such as Jadon Sancho, Erling Haaland, Jude Bellingham and Niklas Füllkrug departed, there has been no major upheaval this year.
+Furthermore, unlike in previous summers in which high-profile players such as Jadon Sancho, Erling Haaland and Jude Bellingham departed, there has been no major upheaval this year - Jamie Gittens, who started just three of the last 12 2024/25 Bundesliga games, is the only first-team player to exit.

 The arrival of Jobe Bellingham, as well as permanent deals for Daniel Svensson and Yan Couto, mean Kovač has a solid core to work with.
 The time is ripe, therefore, for Dortmund to mount a serious Meisterschale challenge, having gone agonisingly close on the final day of 2022/23.